cintiadr/blog/content/post/build-as-code.md

 {{< / highlight >}}

 If you rerun this bash script, you end up with... a very confusing infrastructure.
-And then you have to recreate some sort of poor-man's-terraform in bash to avoid duplicates.
+And then you have to recreate some sort of poor-man's-infra-tool in bash to avoid duplicates.

 You don't want infrastructure as code.

 You want __infrastructure as state__.
 You want the files committed to git to _actually_ reflect what's in production, as of a [map of the territory](https://wiki.lesswrong.com/wiki/The_map_is_not_the_territory), giving good visibility and predictability of your whole infrastructure.

-And you want a tool which can read the state files and act based on them.
+And you want an _infra tool_ which can read the state files and act based on them.

 ## The map is not the territory

 But your infrastructure is _more_ than your state files.

 When you think about production infrastructure, you think about a very specific set of resources: a couple of DNS entries, a few databases, a few VMs clusters with certain configuration.
-While some of this resources have auto-healing, they are still a collection of live resources.
-While you don't specifically care about their ID, and you can recreate them, they do still exist.
+While some of this resources are auto-healing, they are still a collection of live resources.
+While you don't care about their specifically ID, and you can recreate them, they do exist.
+Some of these resources have state or data, and some of them will cause downtime if a recreation is needed.

 Your staging infrastructure will not have the same resources as the production infrastructure.
 They can be created using the same state files, but you know that the production database _is not_ the staging database.